0xCyberY/Burp-Suite/README.md

 Prior to attempting this room, I highly recommend checking out the ['Web Fundamentals'](https://tryhackme.com/room/webfundamentals) room by [NinjaJc01](https://tryhackme.com/p/NinjaJc01).
 If you are familiar with basic web request structure and SQL injection, you're already set!

-  *#1	Read the overview and continue on into installation!*
+  <h3>#1	Read the overview and continue on into installation!
  - [x] `No answer needed`
  - [x] This is a complete item